anapaularpontes/DeliveryDispatch/README.md

 ### Restaurants Page and Database Menu
 <p>Bellow, a brief explanation of the Database’s menu:</p>
 <ul>
-    <li>6.	<strong>Restaurants:</strong>
+    6.	<strong>Restaurants:</strong>
         The page shows all the restaurants in the database, their information, and provide CRUD operations.
-The following image represents this page.</li>
+The following image represents this page.<br>
-    <li>7.	<strong>Areas:</strong>
+    7.	<strong>Areas:</strong>
         The page shows all the areas in the database, their information, and provide CRUD operations.
-The areas are assigned to the restaurants.</li>
+The areas are assigned to the restaurants.<br>
-    <li>8.	<strong>Cities:</strong>
+    8.	<strong>Cities:</strong>
         The page shows all the cities in the database, their information, and provide CRUD operations.
-The cities are assigned to the restaurants.</li>
+The cities are assigned to the restaurants.<br>
-    <li>9.	<strong>Employees:</strong>
+    9.	<strong>Employees:</strong>
-        The page shows all the employees in the database, their information, and provide CRUD operations.</li>
+        The page shows all the employees in the database, their information, and provide CRUD operations.<br>
-    <li>10.	<strong>Roles:</strong>
+    10.	<strong>Roles:</strong>
         The page shows all the roles in the database, their information, and provide CRUD operations.
-The roles are assigned to the employees.</li>
+The roles are assigned to the employees.<br>
 </ul>
 <img src="https://github.com/anapaularpontes/DeliveryDispatch/blob/master/imgs/Capture06.PNG?raw=true" />
 <br/><br/>